-We drove two hours to make our first visit.
+We drove two hours to make our first visit to the shelter in Sisterville WV.
 Waiting in the visiting area, we saw a little black and white girl come in the door and slowly make her way around the room looking for attention.
 Our first thoughts were how adorable she was.
 But where was the rest of her?
 She was half the size of any other border collie we had ever seen.
 Her calm behavior and loving characteristics were critical in our choosing her.

 The trip home was an uneventful evening with her sleeping on Sharon’s lap the entire two hours.
 Never a peep or need to poddy.
 She slept the entire way home.
 Once home she was quick to make the house her home.

 She was a surrogate for our other ailing dog, Karenna.
 Whom had to be carried on walks or pushed in her wagon for long walks.

 On a trip to Washington DC, we learned of Lorelia’s ability to talk.
 Wild as it might seem.
 I awoke early to take Karenna out to poddy.
 While dressing and preparing to take her out, I turned to Lorelia and told her that she was not going with us.
 To which she replied NO!
 I looked back at her sitting on the edge of the bed and repeated the statement.
 To which she replied NO, again.
 So yes, she went with us.